Courses

 This course is designed to prepare students to read and translate challenging academic texts from German into English.
 It presents an intensive examination of basic German grammar and syntax, together with strategies that will enable students to read and understand German texts essential for advanced study or learning in disciplines across the arts, social sciences, and humanities.
 Previous experience in German is an asset, but is not a class prerequisite.
 This course does not fulfill the Language Requirement

-FREN B213 Theory in Practice:Critical Discourses in the Humanities
+COML B213 Theory in Practice: Critical Discourses in the Humanities

+What is a postcolonial subject, a queer gaze, a feminist manifesto?
+And how can we use (as readers of texts, art, and films) contemporary studies on animals and cyborgs, object-oriented ontology, zombies, storyworlds, neuroaesthetics?
 By bringing together the study of major theoretical currents of the 20th century and the practice of analyzing literary works in the light of theory, this course aims at providing students with skills to use literary theory in their own scholarship.
 The selection of theoretical readings reflects the history of theory (psychoanalysis, structuralism, narratology), as well as the currents most relevant to the contemporary academic field: Post-structuralism, Post-colonialism, Gender Studies, and Ecocriticism.
-They are paired with a diverse range of short stories (Poe, Kafka, Camus, Borges, Calvino, Morrison, Djebar, Ngozi Adichie) that we discuss along with our study of theoretical texts.
-The class will be conducted in English with an additional hour in French for students wishing to take it for French credit.
+They are paired with a diverse range of short stories across multiple language traditions (Poe, Kafka, Camus, Borges, Calvino, Morrison, Djebar, Murakami, Ngozi Adichie) that we discuss along with our study of theoretical texts.
+We will discuss how to apply theory to the practice of interpretation and of academic writing, and how theoretical ideas shape what we are reading.
+The class will be conducted in English, with an additional hour taught by the instructor of record in the target language for students wishing to take the course for language credit.

 Critical Interpretation (CI)